nnhunguet/Thinkpad-T460s-MacOS-Catalina-Clover/README.md

 ## What's different from others T460s configs on GitHub

 - **VirtualSMC** is used over FakeSMC and ACPIBatteryManager
-> Huge improvement for stability and reliability
-> Battery management is perfect
+> Huge improvement for stability and reliability, battery management is perfect
 - No additional ketxs for semi-supported WLAN cards
 > The BCM94360CS2 is and original Macbook Air card and it's supported out-of-the-box